-Direct services tend to save you time and add more convenience in getting you to Prague as you won't need to change in between, so it's worth paying attention to before booking your tickets between Berlin and Prague.
+Direct services tend to save you time and add more convenience in getting you to Prague as you won't need to change in between, so it's worth paying attention to before booking your tickets to Prague from Berlin.

-Before travelling from Berlin to Prague, it’s good to know what ticket you can buy and how much it will cost in the next 7 days:
+When planning your trip from Berlin to Prague, it’s good to keep in mind what tickets to book and their prices in the next 7 days:

-But we recommend booking Berlin to Prague tickets online a few months before your planned travel date to score the best deals and save money on your trip.
+However, we recommend buying tickets between Berlin and Prague online a few months in advance to get the best deals and save money on your upcoming journey.

 Here are some other resources that might have the information you need